GizzYii/MediumClone/README.md

 This project is a simple clone of the **Medium** homepage, created using **HTML**, **CSS** (with **Bootstrap**), and without JavaScript.

+**Note:**
+> This project was inspired by the core design and structure of popular platforms such as Medium.
+> While the overall layout and functionality are similar to the originals, this is not an exact clone.
+> Certain sections were intentionally modified, simplified, or customized to support my learning process.
+> These changes include minor layout differences, style adjustments, and creative touches.
+> The project was built purely for educational purposes and has no commercial intent.

 ## Features

 - **Responsive Design:** The page is designed to be responsive, adapting to different screen sizes.